Tool

 • 35″ x 50″ human population cartogram poster

-• Map Activity Guide includes a background reading and six classroom lesson plans
+• Map Activity Guide includes a background reading and two classroom lesson plans

-• Opportunity for elementary learners to work with geographic representations
+• Opportunity for learners of all ages to work with geographic representations

 • Students practice geo-literacy and quantitative literacy